cpollet/thorium/specs.md

 Both variables and constants must be declared using the following syntax: ```def (Type)? varname (= expression)? ;```

-I other words, in one of the following ways:
+In other words, in one of the following ways:

     def a;
     def Integer a;